frankhjung/clojure-scrapbook/README.md

 Open a terminal in Code, start a leiningen repl.
 The port provided will be used to connect Calva.

-You can mimimise the terminal.
+You can minimize the terminal.
 To re-open use command palette, `View: Toggle Terminal`.